stripe/stripe-android/README.md

-## stripe-android
+# Stripe Android SDK

 [![Build Status](https://api.travis-ci.org/stripe/stripe-android.svg?branch=master)](https://travis-ci.org/stripe/stripe-android)

-Stripe-android makes it easy to collect credit card information without having sensitive details touch your server.
+The Stripe Android SDK makes it quick and easy to build an excellent payment experience in your Android app.
+We provide powerful and customizable UI elements that can be used out-of-the-box to collect your users' payment details.
+We also expose the low-level APIs that power those UIs so that you can build fully custom experiences.
+See our [Android Integration Guide](https://stripe.com/docs/mobile/android) to get started!

-These Stripe Android bindings can be used to generate tokens in your Android application.
-If you are building an Android application that charges a credit card, you should use stripe-android to make sure you don't pass credit card information to your server (and, so, are PCI compliant).
+> If you are building an Android application that charges a credit card, you should use the Stripe Android SDK to make sure you don't pass credit card information to your server (and, so, are PCI compliant).

 ## Installation